jcrabapple/blog/content/now.md

 ### What I’m watching

-- Madame Secretary
-- The Good Wife
+- The Good Fight
+- Elsbeth
+- The Neighborhood
+- What We Do In The Shadows
+- High Potential
+- Brilliant Minds
+- Shrinking
+- Found
+- Abbott Elementary
-- Shoresy
+- English Teacher
-- Loot
+- Rings of Power
+- The Great British Baking Show
-- Hacks
+- Agatha All Along

 ### What I'm listening to

 - Sleep Token
 - Spiritbox
 - Ankor
-- Harbour
+- Bilmuri
 - Intervals
-- Novelists
+- South Arcade
-- Red Handed Denial
-- Talking Points
+- Gore

 ### What I’m making